SweetSea-ButImNotSweet/PrintWithColor/ReadMe.md

 > **NOTE FOR PRINT() SYNTAX BETWEEN PYTHON AND PRINTWITHCOLOR**

 1. If the file argument is a read-only file.
 It will throw an exception in Python, but PrintWithColor will automatically ignore that argument and print the output directly to the screen.
+> **Start from 0.0.2**, PrintWithColor will change BRIGHT, DIM, NORMAL
 2. You can write the colour in uppercase or lowercase as well
-3. Acceptable color ranges are ['WHITE', 'RED', 'GREEN', 'YELLOW', 'BLUE', 'MAGENTA', 'CYAN', 'BLACK']
+3. Acceptable color ranges are WHITE, RED, GREEN, YELLOW, BLUE, MAGENTA, CYAN, BLACK
-4. Acceptable color styles are ['NORMAL', 'DIM', 'BRIGHT']
+4. Acceptable color styles are BOLD, ITALIC, REVERSED

-> **STARTING FROM 0.0.2**, PrintWithColor will recieve the color with style in argument f<br>**EXAMPLE**:
+> **STARTING FROM 0.0.2**, PrintWithColor will recieve the color with style in argument f (foreground color)<br>**EXAMPLE**:
 > ```python
 > print("Bright blue", f = "B BLUE")
 > print("Dim    cyan", f = "D CYAN")